fabienfrfr/AnimateCV/Readme.md

 	- Nvidia doesnt maintain old version of CUDA in new Ubuntu version # for exemple use ubuntu 18.04 LTS for 418-server
 ```

 Other, verify in https://developer.nvidia.com/cuda-gpus the compute capability of your gpu,  the minimum cuda capability that pytorch support is 3.5 (CUDA capability 3.0 support was dropped in v0.3.1).
-Otherwise, you install pytorch with source (whl file), minimum is 0.3.0, for exemple, is "cu75/torch-0.3.0.post4-cp36-cp36m-linux_x86_64.whl", if your python is 3.6.
-Download, and run command :
+Otherwise, you install pytorch with source (whl file : https://pytorch.org/get-started/previous-versions/), minimum is 0.3.0, for exemple, is "cu75/torch-0.3.0.post4-cp36-cp36m-linux_x86_64.whl", if your python is 3.6.
+Download, and run command (order is important) :

+	- python3.5 -m pip install torchvision==0.2.1 # adapted for cuda9
+	- python3.5 -m pip uninstall torch
-	- pip install torch-0.3.0.post4-cp36-cp36m-linux_x86_64.whl
+	- pip install torch-0.3.0.post4-cp35-cp35m-linux_x86_64.whl

-Note : uninstall oldest pytorch if installed !
-But, you need to add many function changement (name, etc.) if you want to use my code, like that :
+But.. you need to add many function changement (name, etc.) if you want to use my code, like that (for exemple, the very basic function "tensor", is "Tensor" in very old version) :

 ```bash
 def rename(newname):